dariathompson/CV/README.md

 ## Hobbies

 * Yoga.
 The best way to relax and stretch after day of coding.
 Enjoy doing yoga inside or outside, just need my yoga mat and I can disconnect and refocus.
 * Horse riding.
-I grew up surrounded by animals and for me time that you spend connecting to dog or horse is similar to meditation.
+I grew up surrounded by animals and for me time that you spend with a horse is similar to meditation.
 You live in the moment and concetrate only on the movement.
 * Reading.
-I can read and time, anywhere.
-Just give me an exciting book and I will dissapear for ours.
+I can read any time, anywhere.
+Just give me an exciting book and I will dissapear for hours.